-125. Checks for all prohibitions, sanctions and restrictions described at paragraphs 118-120 can be carried out by logging onto the Secure Access Portal via the Teacher Services' web page.
-Secure Access is a free service available to all schools and colleges.
+- 130. Checks for all prohibitions, sanctions and restrictions described at paragraphs 122-129 can be carried out by logging onto the Secure Access/DfE Sign-in Portal via the Teacher Services' web page.
+Secure Access/DfE Sign-in is a free service available to all schools and colleges.
 Registration is required for first time users and can be requested from Teacher Services.
-Further information about using this system to carry out a range of 'teacher status checks' including verification of qualified teacher status (QTS) and the completion of teacher induction or teacher probation can be found at GOV.UK.
+Further information about using this system to carry out a range of 'teacher status checks' including verification of qualified teacher status (QTS) and the completion of teacher induction or teacher probation can be found at GOV.UK. - 131.
+A section 128 direction will also be disclosed where an enhanced DBS check with barred list information is requested, provided that 'children's workforce independent schools' is specified in the parameters for the barred list check.